 Forbes ran a story yesterday asking whether the pressure to take down the video will backfire and bring more attention to the cause.
-Daniella Russo, the executive director of the Plastic Pollution… Read the rest
+Daniella Russo, the executive director of the Plastic Pollution Coalition, says she has no intention of removing the … Read the rest

 Over a year ago, we ranted here about the idiocy of plastic-wrapped bananas and then posted them to the Plastic Crap Wall of Shame.
 Now, it seems, Stewart’s got a Pantry of Shame, and guess what’s in there?
 Plastic-wrapped bananas, which, he says, “are for people who love bananas but hate their biodegradability.”